Diabetes Canada recommends Canadians:

 Work with partners with similar values and goals to promote health and health policies to create healthy food environments in Canada.

-Not partner with companies whose products are harmful to health and/or linked to the development or risk of diabetes, consistent with the CDA’s corporate partnership policy.
+Not partner with companies whose products are harmful to health and/or linked to the development or risk of diabetes, consistent with Diabetes Canada’s corporate partnership policy.

 Promote additional research on the direct impact of free sugars consumption on diabetes and other chronic conditions.

-Why is consumption of sugars important to CDA?
+Why is consumption of sugars important to Diabetes Canada?

 This position statement is based on a review of the evidence published between 1995-2015 about the role of free sugars in the diet of people living with diabetes and those at risk for type 2 diabetes.
 Recommendations for intake of sugars by adults and children are provided.
 This statement can inform policy-makers and program managers in their assessment of consumption of free sugars within their jurisdictions and influence a reduction of consumption, as necessary, through a range of public health and public policy interventions.

-The Canadian Diabetes Association developed the present evidence-informed recommendations using a systematic and deliberative approach.
+Diabetes Canada developed the present evidence-informed recommendations using a systematic and deliberative approach.
 The steps in this process included:

 identification of priority questions and outcomes;